-The following table sets out the aggregate indebtedness at March 14, 2022 to Crombie and its subsidiaries of all executive officers, directors, employees, former executive officers and Trustees of Crombie or its subsidiaries.
+The following table sets out the aggregate indebtedness at March 14, 2023 to Crombie and its subsidiaries of all executive officers, directors, employees, former executive officers and Trustees of Crombie or its subsidiaries.

 Purpose Aggregate Indebtedness to Crombie or its Subsidiaries Aggregate Indebtedness to Another Entity Guaranteed or Supported by Crombie or its Subsidiaries

-Unit purchases \$1,166,081 Nil
+Unit purchases Nil Nil

 Other Nil Nil

 The following tables set out information for each individual who is, or at any time during the most recently completed financial year was, a Trustee or executive officer of Crombie, each proposed nominee for election as a Trustee of Crombie, and each associate of any such Trustee, executive officer or proposed nominee who is, or at any time since the beginning of the most recently completed financial year of Crombie has been, indebted to Crombie or any of its subsidiaries.
 No such persons have indebtedness to another entity which is or at any time since the beginning of the most recently completed financial year has been, the subject of a guarantee, support agreement, letter of credit, or other similar arrangement or understanding provided by Crombie or any of its subsidiaries.
 Routine indebtedness is excluded from the tables.
-These loans will be paid out by December 31, 2022.
+In 2022, all remaining loans were paid out.